harding/old-docs-history-bitcoin.org/_includes/ref_core_rpcs-opqrst.md

 {% autocrossref %}

-*String; required:* the transaction to sign in raw transaction format (hex).
+*String; required:* the transaction to sign in rawtransaction format (hex).

 {% endautocrossref %}